Angel Blog

 Deployed During A Pandemic

 As a Nation, we have all struggled with the realities of life during a pandemic.
 There have been restrictions on where we can go, what we can do safely, and how we meet in groups.
 How we work and how we handle things like weddings and birthdays or even vacation has all changed.
 And we worry.
 About our health, about our economy, about our community and our families.
-But these things are all compounded for service members who have been deployed overseas during this pandemic.
+But these things are all compounded for Service Members who have been deployed overseas during this pandemic.

 We wanted to share some of their experiences to shine a light on the hardships and challenges they have faced during it all, and why they need our support now more than ever.
-Below are some responses from service members we support currently on what’s it’s like to be deployed during a pandemic.
+Below are some responses from Service Members we support currently on what’s it’s like to be deployed during a pandemic.

-However, before we look at the personal experiences of our service members, we did want to address some concerned comments we have received on various social channels.
-We have shared photos that included volunteers not wearing masks as well as images of groups of service members– some masked and some without.
+However, before we look at the personal experiences of our Service Members, we did want to address some concerned comments we have received on various social channels.
+We have shared photos that included volunteers not wearing masks as well as images of groups of Service Members– some masked and some without.
 This blog was written as a response to the flood of concerned comments those posts received.

 We felt it was important to address those comments with important details for everyone’s benefit:

-• Most importantly, Soldiers’ Angels supports service members, veterans, wounded heroes, and military families.
+• Most importantly, Soldiers’ Angels supports Service Members, Veterans, wounded heroes, and military families.
 The personal political views of the individuals we support, including their personal views on wearing a mask, do not hinder our support.

-• Second most important, Soldiers’ Angels is taking every precaution necessary to continue our support of the military and veteran community while also being safe, socially distant, and pandemic aware.
+• Second most important, Soldiers’ Angels is taking every precaution necessary to continue our support of the military and Veteran community while also being safe, socially distant, and pandemic aware.
 Masks are mandatory by everyone (staff and volunteers) within our office space or at any of the events we host.
 If you see a photo posted of a volunteer or activity and they are not masked, the photo was almost certainly taken pre-COVID.
 We will do a better job to include that date information.

 • With those two points in mind, the third point is where we lose any sort of control on how activities are carried out, but since these images have raised so many questions and concerns, it’s worth addressing.